gammapy/PyGamma15/tutorials/naima/README.md

 ## Agenda

-* Introduce the astrophysical sources to be analysed.
-* Overview of the tools available in naima.
+* Overview of the radiative models available in naima and walkthrough of their use
-* First analysis with the interactive fitter.
 * Prepare and execute an MCMC run.
-* Analyse the results of the run
+* Analyse the results of the run.
-* How to report the results and astrophysical implication.

-## Going further

-TODO: give some suggestions / links what participants can do after the tutorial to learn more ...